For the complete documentation index, see llms.txt.

 | Temporal Scope | Single epoch | Time series | Single or multiple epochs |

-| Maneuvers | One impulsive maneuver | Not supported | Multiple maneuvers |
+| Maneuvers | One or more (impulsive or finite) | Not supported | Multiple maneuvers |

 | Keplerian Elements | Optional | Not supported | Optional |